Guarantees for Tuning the Step Size using a Learning-to-Learn Approach: Introduction

-Our second result considers a simple least squares setting where $y = \inner{w^*}{x}+\xi$ and $\xi\sim \mathcal{N}(0,\sigma^2)$.
+Our second result shows that defining meta-objective on the same training set (later referred to as the ``train-by-train'' approach) could lead to overfitting; while defining meta-objective on a separate validation set (``train-by-validation'', see \citet{metz2019understanding}) can solve this issue.
+We consider a simple least squares setting where $y = \inner{w^*}{x}+\xi$ and $\xi\sim \mathcal{N}(0,\sigma^2)$.
 We show that when the number of samples is small and the noise is large, it is important to use train-by-validation; while when the number of samples is much larger train-by-train can also learn a good optimizer.

-\begin{theorem}[Informal] For a simple least squares problem in $d$ dimensions, if the number of samples $n$ is a constant fraction of $d$ (e.g., $d/2$), and the samples have large noise, then the train-by-train approach performs much worse than train-by-validation.
-On the other hand, when number of samples $n$ is large, train-by-train can get close to error $d\sigma^2/n$, which is optimal. \end{theorem}
+\begin{theorem}[Informal version of Theorem~\ref{thm:train_valid_GD} and Theorem~\ref{thm:large_sample}] For a least squares problem in $d$ dimensions, if the number of samples $n$ is a constant fraction of $d$ (e.g., $d/2$), and the samples have large noise, then the train-by-train approach performs much worse than train-by-validation.
+On the other hand, when the number of samples $n$ is large, train-by-train can get close to error $d\sigma^2/n$, which is optimal. \end{theorem}

 We discuss the details in Section~\ref{sec:least-squares}.
-In Section~\ref{sec:experiments} we show that such observations also hold empirically for more complicated learned optimizers \--- for an optimizer parametrized by neural network, the generalization performance of train-by-validation is better when there is more noise or when there are fewer training data.
+In Section~\ref{sec:experiments} we show that such observations also hold empirically for more complicated learned optimizers---an optimizer parametrized by a neural network.

-\subsection{Related work}
+\subsection{Related Work}

-\paragraph{Learning-to-learn for supervised learning} The idea of using a neural network to parametrize an optimizer started in \cite{andrychowicz2016learning}, which used an LSTM to directly learn the update rule.
-Before that, the idea of using optimization to tune parameters for optimzers also appeared in \cite{maclaurin2015gradient}.
-Later, \cite{li2016learning, bello2017neural} applied techniques from reinforcement learning to learn an optimizer. \cite{wichrowska2017learned} used a hierarchical RNN as the optimizer. \cite{metz2019understanding} adopted a small MLP as the optimizer and used dynamic weighting of two gradient estimators to stabilize and speedup the meta-training process.

-\paragraph{Learning-to-learn in other settings} \citet{ravi2016optimization} used LSTM as a meta-learner to learn the update rule for training neural networks in the few-shot learning setting, \citet{wang2016learning} learned an RL algorithm by another meta-learning RL algorithm, and \citet{duan2016rl} learned a general-purpose RNN that can adapt to different RL tasks.

-\paragraph{Gradient-based meta-learning} \citet{finn2017model} proposed Model-Agnostic Meta-Learning (MAML) where they parameterize the update rule (optimizer) for network parameters and learn a shared initialization for the optimizer using the tasks sampled from some distribution.
-Subsequent works generalized or improved MAML, e.g., \cite{rusu2018meta} learned a low-dimensional latent representation for gradient-based meta-learning, and \cite{li2017meta} generalized MAML and enabled the concurrent learning of learning rate and update direction.